Associate of Health Information Technology: Online Degree

 Career Information for Graduates

 With an associate's degree in health information technology, graduates may find work in hospitals, nursing homes and other medical facilities as medical records and health information technicians.
-The U.S. Bureau of Labor Statistics (BLS) predicted that employment of medical records and health information technicians would increase 20% through 2018 (www.bls.gov).
-It was also reported that as of May 2010, they earned a median annual wage of $32,350.
+The BLS predicted that employment of medical records and health information technicians would increase 21%, faster than the average for all occupations, from 2010-2020 (www.bls.gov).
+The BLS also reported that as of May 2012, they earned a median annual wage of $34,160.

 Continuing Education Information